 Early Spring Greening

-Applying fertilizer in the fall is a great way to give your lawn a boost of nutrients to help green-up grass in the spring.
+Applying fertilizer in the fall is a great way to give your lawn a boost of nutrients to help Veri-Green grass in the spring.
 Your lawn will need a pick-me-up after being dormant during the winter months.
 By applying fertilizer in the fall, it will help to build up deeper roots overtime that ultimately help to grow a thicker, greener lawn for spring.

 The nutrients in fertilizer will help to build a stronger, deeper root system for improved winter hardiness, which is necessary for the period of dormancy when grass growth slows.
 Choose a fertilizer that is high in potassium, a necessary element that will help encourage deep root growth, boost the root system’s ability to ward off disease and withstand winter stress.